 Stephen's Castle Nature Reserve

 Need a quick blast of fresh air?
-Then escape the festive mayhem for a while with this easy stroll with plenty of opportunities for wildlife spotting.
-The route takes you through Stephen’s Castle, a heathland nature reserve on the edge of Verwood, home to many rare plants and animals.
+This easy stroll comes with plenty of opportunities for wildlife spotting.
+The route takes you through Stephen's Castle, a heathland nature reserve on the edge of Verwood, home to many rare plants and animals.
 Keep a look out for Dartford warblers along the way and in the summer you can sometimes spot sand lizards and smooth snakes basking in the sun.
-The ‘castle’ is an Iron Age barrow at the top of an old sand and gravel quarry.
+The 'castle' is an Iron Age barrow at the top of an old sand and gravel quarry.

 Distance: 1.2 miles